 Its beautifully showy, heart-shaped flowers make it one of a kind and make it a treat even for inexperienced gardeners.

-Anthurium are epyphitic plants from the rain forest of Central and South America as well as the Caribbean according to the Unversity of the West Indies.
+Anthuriums are epiphytic plants from the rain forest of Central and South America as well as the Caribbean according to the Unversity of the West Indies.

-Generally, its maintenance is quite manageable; however, dividing anthuriums from time to time is necessary for them to bloom.
+Generally, Anthurium care is quite manageable; however, dividing anthuriums from time to time is necessary for them to bloom.

 Can Anthuriums Be Divided?